 The valid export price of Bangladeshi shrimp has further declined.
 This decline can be attributed to the following factors (Research by Lightcastle Partners):

 1. Increasing share of GFP in the export basket: Giant Freshwater Prawn (GFP) is a higher-end shrimp variety and can fetch a significantly higher price in the international market compared to BT shrimp.
 As a result of the increased production and higher price segment, GFP's contribution to the total shrimp exports by volume has risen from 13.65 percent in FY 2013-14 to 18.93 percent in FY 2017-18.
 Despite the increased representation of GFP in Bangladesh's export basket, overall export prices have not reflected a corresponding increase.

-2. Increasing share of value-added exports: In recent years, Bangladeshi shrimp processors have added capacity for producing higher value-added shrimp products, expanding from traditional Head On Shell On (HOSO), Individual Quick Frozen (IQF) and block frozen shrimps to more of the Easy-Peel and Peeled and Deveined (P&D) product varieties.
-Also, Bangladesh’s export mix has matured to include a multitude of Ready-to-Eat (RTE) and Ready-to-Cook (RTC) products for the international market.
-Once again, the expected price increases due to this higher value addition have not manifested in Bangladesh’s average export price.
+2. Increasing share of value-added exports: In recent years, Bangladeshi shrimp processors have added capacity for producing higher value-added shrimp products, expanding from traditional Head On Shell On (HOSO), Individual Quick Frozen (IQF) and block frozen shrimps to more of the Easy-Peel and Peeled and Deveined (P and D) product varieties.
+Also, Bangladesh's export mix has matured to include a multitude of Ready-to-Eat (RTE) and Ready-to-Cook (RTC) products for the international market.
+Once again, the expected price increases due to this higher value addition have not manifested in Bangladesh's average export price.